JordiROP/kafka-example/README.md

 This kafka example has a simple consumer and a simple producer for kafka in Java.

 ## Disclaimer
-I am not the creator of this docker-compose the creator is mentionet below:
+I am not the creator of this docker-compose for MacOS the creator is mentionet below:

 * **Author: Santthosh Selvadurai**